pleumani/enhypen_data_project/README.md

 - images/

 ## 🧛‍♀️ About the author
 Hi, my name is Pauline Leumani and I am an ENGENE since January 2022, which is how ENHYPEN fans are called.
-In this project I decided to ally my two passions : data science and ENHYPEN.
+In this project I decided to combine my two passions : data science and ENHYPEN.

 ## 🦷 Tools
 Python, Jupyter Notebook, Pandas, Matplotlib, NLTK, huggingface, Python Reddit API wrapper (PRAW), Spotify API